The question is not whether to automate — it is what to automate first

 - n8n workflow — automated newsletter draft on a weekly schedule

-- Canva AI - for quick graphic content generation
+- Canva AI — quick graphic content generation

-The AI solution: Automated data extraction, transformation, and loading (ETL) from various sources.
+AI solution: automated data extraction, transformation, and loading (ETL) from various sources.

 Tools: